LukePappa/myOS/text.md

 Ineffable, immediate reality may be articulated as experience.
 Qualia can then be reinterpreted as patterned activity and systematized into the natural sciences.
-Speaking in those terms, the universe may be said to comprise discrete streams of consciousness, or minds.
+Speaking in those terms, the universe can be said to comprise discrete streams of consciousness, or minds.

 Minds then presumably span in experiential complexity from solitary atoms to entire nervous systems.
 One's transition from commonplace matter to sapience is consequently such an impossibly rare and significant privilege that it defies mere coincidence.
 To make sense of their circumstances, then, they may posit that each mind perceives the world-branch in which it awakens to the fullness of being--undifferentiated unity.